Search This Blog

 Mark and Penelope.

 Mark still lived Dean Street 1881.
-Had by then married a second wife Emily.
+He had by then married a second wife Emily.
 In 1884 received 3 months in prison for receiving stolen goods, wire netting, taken from Mr Darrell of Medmenham.
 Had only just then been in court for attacking his daughter Bessy during a drunken argument in the Chairmaker's Arms Dean Street.

 Working for High Street builder Young Lovell 1889 when charged with stealing 6 yards of asphalt from him.